TOPIC -

 deficiency?
 Or feel the grey mold attack on a flat of seedlings?
 Thrips?

-Mites wouldn't be too bad, they feel gritty on the leaf undersides when
+Mites wouldn't be too bad, they feel gritty on the leaf undersides when their

 populations increase.